ZGChung/tal_hackathon/doc/ONE_PAGER.md

 ### Step 3: Content Discovery
 The platform connects to social media feeds (in our demo: RedNote/小红书).
 Students see familiar, engaging content from platforms they already love—but with a twist.

-### Step 4: AI-Powered Transformation
+### Step 4: AI-Powered Injection
-Here's where the magic happens: Our Large Language Model (LLM) system intelligently rewrites each social media post to:
+Here's where the magic happens: Our Large Language Model (LLM) system intelligently injects learning into each social media post:
-- **Naturally incorporate curriculum keywords** (e.g., if students are learning about "ancient civilizations," posts about travel get rewritten to include historical context)
+- **Seamlessly incorporate curriculum keywords** (e.g., if students are learning about "ancient civilizations," posts about travel get rewritten to include historical context)
-- **Maintain the original tone and style** (students don't feel like they're reading a textbook)
+- **Maintain the original tone and style** (students don't feel like they're reading a textbook—they don't even notice the learning)
-- **Preserve engagement** (the content remains fun, relatable, and visually appealing)
+- **Preserve engagement** (the content remains fun, relatable, and visually appealing—kids keep scrolling)
-- **Embed learning seamlessly** (educational concepts appear organically, not forced)
+- **Zero effort required** (educational concepts appear organically—learning happens automatically while they do what they want)

 ### Step 5: Unified Learning Feed
 Students browse a beautiful, familiar interface (similar to their favorite social media apps) where every post has been intelligently enhanced with educational value.
 They can toggle between original and rewritten versions to see the transformation.